slatinsky/DiscordChatExporter-frontend/README.md

 4. Delete old release folder

 Info: since release 1.10.0, exports folder was changed from `/static/input/` to `/exports/`.

+## Upgrade guide (Docker)

+Stop the container and clear the cache volume by running `docker volume rm dcef_cache`.
+Then pull the latest version from git (`git pull`) and build the image again using linux instructions.

 <a name="supported-exports"></a>
 ## Which exports are supported?